 Skip to main content

-Posted On: 7 March 2023
+Posted On: 7 October 2023

-What Is the Software Testing Life Cycle?
+What Is Software Testing Life Cycle?

-In simple language, the software testing life cycle or STLC is the sequence of activities performed during the software testing process.
 Among the common misconceptions, software testing is not a one-time activity but a series of activities performed across the entire software development life cycle (SDLC).
 This is especially true in the age of Agile projects.

 Each of the activities in STLC aims to verify and validate the quality of the final product.
 STLC also promotes the concept of continuous testing, as software products keep transitioning through multiple changes across the entire SDLC.
+Understanding 'what is software testing lifecycle' is key to grasping how these activities contribute to the overall success of software development.

 How Does STLC Differ from SDLC?